 \subsection{Federated Computations}

-Our work focuses on taking derivatives of distributed functions, particularly functions whose computation spans clients and server in a federated learning setting.
+Our work focuses on taking derivatives of distributed functions, particularly functions whose computation spans clients and server in FL settings.
 In order to formalize this, we will use the concepts of \textbf{federated values} and \textbf{federated computations} as defined in the TensorFlow Federated framework~\citep{ingerman_ostrowski_2019}, and discussed in some detail by \citet{charles2022federated}.
 A \textbf{federated value} is some data hosted across a group of devices in a distributed system.
-Notably, it has a value and a \emph{placement} (ie. where is it located). \footnote{The concept of placement in TensorFlow Federated is one of logical partition.
-It does not necessarily indicate the actual physical location of the device.
-While we will use the placement (\SERVER, \CLIENTS) and the physical location of data interdependently in our work, we note that placement can server as a more general organizing mechanism (for example, by having multiple \CLIENTS placements that denote different populations of clients).} We will focus on two placements: \begin{enumerate} \item \textbf{Server-placed values}.
+Notably, it has a value and a \emph{placement} (that is, where is it located). \footnote{The concept of placement in TensorFlow Federated is one of logical partition.
+It does not necessarily indicate the physical location of the device.
+While we use the placement and the physical location of data interdependently in our work, we note that placement can serve as a more general organizing mechanism (for example, by having multiple \CLIENTS placements that denote different sets of clients).} We focus on two placements: \begin{enumerate} \item \textbf{Server-placed values}.
 Conceptually, these are singleton values representing data directly accessibly by the server within a federated computation.
 While our work can be generalized to settings with multiple servers, we will assume throughout that there is a single server. \item \textbf{Client-placed values}.
 Conceptually, these are multiple values representing the data accessible by each client within a federated computation.
 We assume a form of semantic symmetry, so that if one client has a type of data (for example, a local set of model weights) then so too do all other clients participating in the federated computation.
 We model the collection of values across all participating clients (a set we denote by $C$) as a single federated value. \end{enumerate}